 - Rocks and Ruins of the “Upper Grand”—An Illustrated Trail Guide to the Geology and Historical Archeology of Lehigh Gorge State Park was published by the Pennsylvania Geological Survey as an open-file report (OF 98–03).

 - The booklet From Rails to Trails to Rocks—Geology of the Garrett-to-Rockwood Section of the Allegheny Highlands Trail was prepared by the Pennsylvania Geological Survey in cooperation with the Somerset County Rails-to-Trails Association and the Somerset County Parks and Recreation Board.
-It covers diverse geologic topics (formation of rock units, structure and age of rocks, types of fossils, and more) along a 7-mile section of the Allegheny Highlands Trail in Somerset County.
+It covers diverse geologic topics (formation of rock units, structure and age of rocks, types of fossils, and more) for a 7-mile section of the Allegheny Highlands Trail in Somerset County.

-- Geology of Nottingham County Park, was published by the Pennsylvania Geological Survey as Open-File Report 98–12.
+- Geology of Nottingham County Park was published by the Pennsylvania Geological Survey as Open-File Report 98–12.
 (The park is located in Chester County, Pa.)

 The published printed copies of park guides can be borrowed from the Survey library or possibly from one of our repository libraries.
 If you are not near one of these libraries, you can go to a local library and ask the librarian to arrange an interlibrary loan.